github/codeql/docs/language/learn-ql/cpp/value-numbering-hash-cons.rst

 The `hash consing <https://en.wikipedia.org/wiki/Hash_consing>`__ library (defined in ``semmle.code.cpp.valuenumbering.HashCons``) provides a mechanism for identifying expressions that have the same syntactic structure.
 The `global value numbering <https://en.wikipedia.org/wiki/Value_numbering>`__ library (defined in ``semmle.code.cpp.valuenumbering.GlobalValueNumbering``) provides a mechanism for identifying expressions that compute the same value at runtime.

-Both libraries divide the expressions in each function into equivalence classes represented by objects.
+Both libraries partition the expressions in each function into equivalence classes represented by objects.
 Each ``HashCons`` object represents a set of expressions with identical parse trees, while ``GVN`` objects represent sets of expressions that will always compute the same value.

 Example C code